- Our message: where it all began and what we’re all about

 Below are some tips for maximizing your chances of having your work accepted for publication.

 We expect our writers to do the majority of their own editing.
-We’re happy to help with prose and framing ideas occasionally, but misspelled words and grammar errors are easy to fix on your own.
+We’re happy to help with prose and framing ideas occasionally, but misspelt words and grammar errors are easy enough to fix on your own.

-Because of this, we highly recommend that all of our writers put their work through Grammarly.
-When we receive a draft, we don’t want to see more than a couple of critical errors.
+Because of this, we highly recommend that all of our writers run their work through Grammarly.
+When we receive a draft, we don’t want to see more than a couple of critical errors, and Grammarly will help you fix these easily (and for free).

 At Mind Cafe, we pride ourselves on simplicity and honesty.
 Our tone is conversational and relaxed.